ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 }
 ```

-The above resolver signature would change now our schema since name would now become a field argument:
+The above resolver signature would change now our schema since name would become a field argument:

 ```GraphQL
 type Person {